 Studies consistently show that the fiber and phytonutrients in cruciferous vegetables change intestinal microbiota for healthy bacterial balance.
 More and more medical professionals recognize the importance of having a healthy intestinal system as foundational for good health—physically, mentally and emotionally.

 In a study published in 2013 (Curr.Pharm.Des.
-2013;19(1):157-62) authors found that sulforaphane protected intestines from damage by NSAIDs/aspirin and protected against mucosal invasion by enterobacteria.
+2013;19(1):157-62) authors found that sulforaphane protected intestines from damage by NSAIDs (like ibuprofen)/aspirin and protected against mucosal invasion by enterobacteria.

 If you’re concerned about healing intestinal permeability (leaky gut), high fiber cruciferous vegetables are a must.